ryanrishi/ryanrishi.com/_posts/2015-12-27-the-twelve-days-of-an-a-cappella-christmas-album.markdown

 One interesting practice Bill does is to record vocalists using a MIDI backing track.
 When recording multiple vocalists, I had previously had them sing at once and use that recording as a backing track as I record individual voices.
 However, with that practice, vocalists can be a few cents off from the true pitch, which will lead to them being off from the true pitch of the song when they record later.
 With MIDI, however, the sounds are exactly in tune.
 It never crossed my mind before, but in hindsight, it makes a lot of sense.

 ### On the first day of recording, my true love gave to me...
-...the largest a cappella group on campus---17 members.
+...the largest a cappella group on campus---17 members!
 I booked the school studio for four hours, and got there an hour early to set up three microphones in an isolation booth.
 The back of the microphones faced each other, since the null point of a cardioid microphone is in the back.
 There was a little bit of bleed into each microphone, but it was an acceptable amount.

+I recorded the remaining groups over the next five days.
 On the sixth day of recording, I recorded the last group.
 It was time to start editing and mixing!

 ### Editing/Mixing
 I had already started to mix the groups I recorded first.
 My process was as follows: